Goubermouche/VFD/README.md

-# Fluid Engine
+# VFD
-FE is a simple, real-time fluid simulation tool for computer graphics and simulation enthusiasts with special focus on highly-viscous simulations.
+VFD is a simple, real-time fluid simulation tool for computer graphics and simulation enthusiasts with special focus on highly-viscous simulations.
 The current focus is to get the basic structure of the engine to a working state.
 The engine is currently in development and is not yet ready for use.

 <!-- <img src="https://github.com/Goubermouche/FluidEngine/blob/master/Images/1.png" alt="Image" width="50%"></img><img src="https://github.com/Goubermouche/FluidEngine/blob/master/Images/2.png" alt="Image" width="50%"></img>
 <img src="https://github.com/Goubermouche/FluidEngine/blob/master/Images/3.png" alt="Image" width="50%"></img><img src="https://github.com/Goubermouche/FluidEngine/blob/master/Images/4.png" alt="Image" width="50%"></img> -->